krispai/Krisp-SDK-Sample-Apps/README.md

 ## Build Dependencies
 The reference samples require
 * **libsndfile** library to read and write WAV files
-* Krisp SDK package with archive libraries for the noise canceling and speech to text.
+* Krisp SDK package with archive libraries for the noise canceling

 The following environment variables are mandatory.
 The name of each parameter is self-explanatory.
 * KRISP_SDK_PATH